 The Dan David Prize laureates donate 10 percent of their prize money to scholarships for postgraduate students in their respective fields, thereby contributing to the community and advancing a new generation of scholars.

 While the Foundation’s signature initiative is the Dan David Prize, it supports additional projects, in Israel and other countries, especially in archaeological and historical research, anthropology and palaeontology, environmental protection and education, as well as the preservation of Jewish heritage.
 The Foundation accepts grant requests by invitation only.

-In light of the pressing needs brought about by the Coronavirus pandemic, the Dan David Foundation has decided to step outside its usual funding remit and provide targeted emergency aid to medical institutions, with a focus on countries where the Foundation is particularly active.
+In light of the pressing needs brought about by the Coronavirus pandemic, the Dan David Foundation has decided to step outside its usual funding remit and provide targeted emergency aid to medical and other institutions, with a focus on countries where the Foundation is particularly active.
 The Foundation has allocated USD 3 million to help fund hospitals and other organizations dealing with this unprecedented crisis.
-So far, recipients have included the Italian Red Cross as well as a number of hospitals in Israel, namely the Shamir Medical Center, Emek Medical Center, Reuth Rehabilitation Hospital and Ziv Medical Center.
-The funds have been used to purchase respirators, personal protective equipment and address other urgent medical needs which will assist these organizations in testing and treating Coronavirus patients.
+The first round of recipients included the Italian Red Cross as well as a number of hospitals in Israel, namely the Shamir Medical Center, Emek Medical Center, Reuth Rehabilitation Hospital and Ziv Medical Center.
+The funds were used to purchase respirators, personal protective equipment and address other urgent medical needs which will assist these organizations in testing and treating Coronavirus patients.